joergschwarzwaelder/hhc2024/Objective-6/README.md

 **Achievement: [Silver] Hardware Hacking 101 Part 1**

-## Hard 🥇
+## Gold 🥇
-The hard part can be solved with taking a look into the Javascript sources:
+The Gold part can be solved with taking a look into the Javascript sources:
 ```
 // Build the URL with the request ID as a query parameter
 // Word on the wire is that some resourceful elves managed to brute-force their way in through the v1 API.